cosmofur/EX716/README.md

 @PRTIC %1    : Like PRTI but padded with a space before and after the number.

 @PRTS %1     : Print the null terminated ASCII string starting at address
+@PRTSTR %1   : Alternative spelling

 @PRTSI %1    : Print the null terminated ASCII script starting at [address]
+@PRTSTRI %1  : Alternative spelling.

+@PRTSS       : Print the null terminated ASCII string starting at address at tos

 @PRTSGN %1   : Print the Signed decimal the value stored at address [%1] no spaces added.